AlaaAsaad03/Fillia/README.md

 # 🧡 Fillia — Rebuild Lebanon, One Box at a Time

 **Fillia** is more than a charity platform.
-It’s a compassionate movement—built to connect Lebanese families in need with generous hearts across the country.
+It’s a compassionate movement; built to connect Lebanese families in need with generous hearts across the country.
 Whether you're a donor, volunteer, business owner, or someone seeking help, **Fillia** bridges the gap with love, transparency, and technology.

 🌱 _“Feel You” + “Fill the Box” = Fillia_ — A name that embodies empathy and action.